Eight ways to use the NYG&B website to improve your skills and find ancestors

 Our two most recent publications have received back-to-back Awards of Excellence from the National Genealogical Society, in 2016 and 2017.

-We recently released a Revised Edition of the NY Family History Research Guide and Gazetteer, which is the most comprehensive text for researching New York genealogy - a must-have for the serious researcher!
+We recently released a Revised Edition of the New York Family History Research Guide and Gazetteer, which is the most comprehensive text for researching New York genealogy - a must-have for the serious researcher!

 We also have short guides to genealogical research for each New York State county, and dozens of other subject-specific publications.